David C Witherington

 Profile:

-My primary focus is on delineating, elucidating, and resolving conceptual confusion within the metatheoretical foundations of research activity in psychological science.
-Empirically, my focus is on the study of early childhood, particularly the area of emotional development.
+Conceptually, my focus is on delineating, elucidating, and resolving conceptual confusion within the metatheoretical foundations of research activity in psychological science.
+Empirically, my focus is on the phenomenological study of lived experience at various points of development, as well as on the study of emotional development in early childhood.

 Selected Publications